stack-of-tasks/pinocchio/README.md

    - forward kinematics and its analytical derivatives,
    - forward/inverse dynamics and their analytical derivatives,
    - centroidal dynamics and its analytical derivatives,
+   - support of multiple precision arithmetic via Boost.Multiprecision or any similar framework,
    - and much more with the support of modern Automatic Differentiation frameworks like [CppAD](https://github.com/coin-or/CppAD) or [CasADi](https://web.casadi.org/).

 **Pinocchio** is flexible: